 Becoming a vet tech in West Virginia does come with some prerequisites, including an education from an AVMA accredited institution.
-Luckily, there are a few options for aspiring vet techs in West Virginia who are ready to start down the path towards a new career working with animals.
+Luckily, there are three on-campus options for aspiring vet techs in West Virginia who are ready to start down the path towards a new career working with animals.

 Map of Vet Tech Schools in West Virginia